awslabs/mountpoint-s3/doc/CONTRIBUTING.md

 by comparing the latest published version with the one on `main`.
 Ultimately, we want both the crate version and the changelog to reflect all changes since the last published release.

-We should ensure that the dependent packages (for example, `mountpoint-s3-client` is a dependent of `mountpoint-s3-crt`) should declare a dependency on the latest version number.
+We should ensure that the dependent packages (for example, `mountpoint-s3-client` is a dependent of `mountpoint-s3-crt`) declare a dependency on the latest version number.
 In other words, when updating `mountpoint-s3-crt` from `0.1.0` to `0.1.1`, we should update `mountpoint-s3-client`'s dependency on that package to `0.1.1` also.